alifar76/NegBinSig-Test/README.md

 The output of the script contains information for all of the OTUs tested.
 Currently, there are 12 columns in the output file.
 They are as follows:

-1) OTU_ID: Indicates the OTU ID
+1) **OTU_ID**: Indicates the OTU ID

-2) ZINB_Coeff: Indicates the exponentiated regression coefficient for the zero inflated negative binomial model.
+2) **ZINB_Coeff**: Indicates the exponentiated regression coefficient for the zero inflated negative binomial model.
 This value is the multiplicative change in OTU abundance, comparing one level of a specific treatment group to another.
 It is to be interpreted in a similar way to the NB_Coeff value, which is explained further.
 For many OTUs, this value may turn out to be NA and it's okay if it does.
 It simply reflects that ZINB is not a good model to fit to data (mostly due to convergence issues).

-3) ZINB_pval: p-value of the estimated ZINB Coeff
+3) **ZINB_pval**: p-value of the estimated ZINB Coeff

-4) ZINB qval: q-value of the estimated ZINB Coeff
+4) **ZINB qval**: q-value of the estimated ZINB Coeff

-5) NB_Coeff: Indicates the exponentiated regression coefficient for the regular negative binomial model.
+5) **NB_Coeff**: Indicates the exponentiated regression coefficient for the regular negative binomial model.
 To elaborate more, in our example dataset, OTU_26 has a NB_Coeff value of 1.685675928.
 This means that the abundance of OTU_26 is 1.685675928 times higher in the Neither group of treatment compared to the Both group of treatment.
-To find out which group is the base group, we look at the column called **Both_minus_Neither_mean**
+To find out which group is the base group, we look at the column called **Both_minus_Neither_mean**.
+In our example dataset, the **Both_minus_Neither_mean** column has the value of -2324.903642.
+This suggests that the mean OTU_26 is higher in Neither group when compared to Both group.

+6) **NB_pval**: p-value of the estimated NB_Coeff

+7) **NB_qval**: q-value of the estimated NB_Coeff

+8) *Both_minus_Neither_mean**: The name of this column is specific to each dataset.
+In our metadata file, we had a column called Treatment which had two levels: Both and Neither.
+The ordering of the names of the treatment levels in this column will vary from mapping file to mapping file.
+However, they will be always be consistent indicating

 3)